battlingamazons/compromised-sites-tracker/readme.md

 type, payload, infrastructure, or observed behavior has materially changed.
 Don't assume because you see it months prior that it isn't still compromised.

+## Purpose

+This is my on little project that blew up to the point where I figured I should put it here so it doesn't languish on my computer.

 ## What is cloaked gambling compromise?

 Legitimate websites are hacked and injected with code that serves Turkish